 Keep in mind it is possible to keep some Debug Information.
 Not removing line numbers allows you to see them in the stack traces.
 This tool and that option can greatly improve your ability to debug obfuscated programs.

-You can use your mapping report file to manually recover the original names, but this is a tedious and time consuming process.
+You could use your mapping report file to manually recover the original names, but this is a tedious and time consuming process.

-The stack trace translation tool automates this by letting you provide a map output file, paste the stack trace into a window, and press the Decode button.
+The DashO GUI includes a tool to Decode Stack Traces that automates this lookup process by letting you provide a Renaming Map Output File, paste the stack trace into a window, and press the Decode button.
 The decoded stack trace is shown on the Translation Report tab.